buckyholic/buckyholic/README.md

   <p align="center">
     <a

-  art credit to @adanmwere on discord.
+  credits to @adanmwere on discord.
   </div>

   <p align="center">